 How to find them:

-The court’s website has records of cases that resulted in convictions.
-This database is sometimes called “Remote Access MNCIS” or the Minnesota Court Information System.
+The court’s website lets you search by a person’s name for cases that ended with convictions.
+This database that can be accessed this way is sometimes called “Remote Access MNCIS” or the Minnesota Court Information System.
 To access it, go to: http://pa.courts.state.mn.us.

 Note: you can find non-conviction case records on Remote Access MNCIS too, but they are not listed by name, you have to know the case number.